Gritty Palestine enter Arab Cup quarters as favourites Qatar crash out

 They were made to pay for not converting their shots into goals when Tunisia doubled their lead in the 62nd minute through a low and close-range header by Yassine Meriah following a corner.

-A few minutes later, Tunisia were reduced to 10 men when Seifeddine Al Jaziri was sent off for a foul with 25 minutes left until full-time, but Qatar failed to capitalise on the advantage.
+A few minutes later, Tunisia were reduced to 10 men when Seifeddine Jaziri was sent off for a foul with 25 minutes left until full time, but Qatar failed to capitalise on the advantage.

 Tunisia’s win was sealed in the closing minutes of the game when an unmarked Mohamed Benali received the ball in the Qatari half and slotted in a powerful strike.